acorg/light-matter/data/README.md

 this [http://elm.eu.org/elms](http://elm.eu.org/elms) page.
 Viral ELM instances can be downloaded by clicking on 'export 239 instances as tsv' on this [http://elm.eu.org/viruses/](http://elm.eu.org/viruses/) page.

+The `elm-160713.json` file contains all ELM classes with viral instances.
+It was made using:

+    $ elm-to-json.py elm_classes.tsv elm_instances.tsv > elm-160713.json